kfmaurice/LoveOAS/README.md

  and means that the graph is built once when the application starts and never changed on runtime.

 ### Authorization
 There might the case that you do not wish to publish links for which the user is not authorized.
 Normally, with Web Api 2 you would use the ``Authorize`` attribute to require authorization on such links.
-So, for the plugin to detect that authorization is required on a link, you have to use either ``ExtendedAuthorizeAttribute``.
+So, for the plugin to detect that authorization is required on a link, you have to use ``ExtendedAuthorizeAttribute``.
 This attribute inherits from ``System.Web.Http.AuthorizeAttribute``.
 In addition, it only has a method which provide the authorization value of the endpoint.
 See for yourself in [ExtendedAuthorizeAttribute.cs](Dynamite.LoveOAS/Attributes/ExtendedAuthorizeAttribute.cs).

 Authorization for ASP.NET Core is not quite handled by the plugin yet since authorization has been rewritten by the ASP.NET Core team.